|HPS 0410||Einstein for Everyone|

 In kinematics, special relativity changes our normal expectations.
 We find that the timing of events and distances and times elapsed are judged differently by observers in relative motion.
 Most relevant for the present topic, we find that we cannot accelerate anything through the speed of light.
 We have to adjust our ideas about space and time to accommodate this result.
 Since all these motions have causes treated in dynamics, we must make corresponding changes in our theories of these causes.
 When we make these changes in dynamics, E=mc2 results.
 We shall now see how that comes about.

-they exchange energy.
-For example, moving car has a certain energy of motion
+interact, they exchange energy.
+For example, moving car has a certain

 momentum = mass x velocity